Skip to content

 Pustular psoriasis:

-In this case, blisters also appear on the skin.
+Here, additional blisters appear on the skin.

 Nail psoriasis: